sackjantina/minecraftmods/README.md

 ## Step 4: Connect to the Server

 Once you start up the Forge version of Minecraft, go to multiplayer and add a new server.
-At the time of writing this, the address of the server is coomlord.santinacloud.com.
+At the time of writing this, the address of the server is ********************.
+Type that in and hopefully the server is online and you can connect.

+## Step 5: Configure Shaders and add Resource Packs

+After you connect to the server, you should go into Settings>Options>Resource Packs and Tissou's Zombie Pack to the Selected Resource Packs.
+This will make the Zombies look much "scarier" rather than having the token minecraft look.
+They will also moan and groan more "zombie like".
+Then go into Settings>Video Settings>Shaders and select Chocapic13_V8_Ultra.zip.
+Your screen will freeze for a second as it is loading.
+Once its done go into Shader Options>Atmospherics>Fog_Densities and increase the Atmospheric_Density to 5.0

+## Step 6: Play